Dr. Chacko and Dr. Sanjay Gupta on CNN

 “No problem.
 It’s the best thing I ever did to treat my allergies easily.”

 Allergies can affect anyone, at any age.
-And people with the family history are at greater risk.
+And people with a family history are at greater risk.
 But it doesn’t mean they’re going to inherit a particular allergy, just a likelihood of having some kind of allergy.

 You can log on to the American Academy of Allergy Asthma and Immunology at aaaai.org for more information on allergies as well as a link to pollen and mold levels in your state.